Micro habits (and how to establish them)

 As James Clear tells us in his brilliant book, Atomic Habits, himself drawing on the work of B.F Skinner and Charles Duhigg; "You do not rise to the level of your goals.
 You fall to the level of your systems."
 Whether it's fitness, promotion or something altogether different we're after, we need to get clearer on the system of habits we need to get there.

-Over an energising and hyper-practical 90 minutes, we'll explore a step-by-step system for establishing habits, drawing from the worlds of psychology and behavioural science — boiling down the best thinking on the topic, and providing everyone along with an individual action plan to put into play right away.
+Over an energising and hyper-practical 60 minutes, we'll explore a system for establishing habits, boiling down the best thinking on the topic, and providing everyone along with an individual action plan to put into play right away.

 What we'll cover: